-The author would like to thank Vincent Lemaitre, Muriel Vander Donckt and David d'Enterria for useful discussions and comments, and Loic Quertenmont for support in interfacing FROG.
+The authors would like to thank Vincent Lemaître, Muriel Vander Donckt and David d'Enterria for useful discussions and comments, and Loic Quertenmont for support in interfacing FROG.
+We are also really greatful to Alice Dechambre and Simon de Visscher for being beta testers of the complete package.
 Part of this work was supported by the Belgian Federal Office for Scientific, Technical and Cultural Affairs through the Interuniversity Attraction Pole P6/11.